 Pellet smokers and grills are quickly growing in popularity since they are easy to use, convenient, and require far less clean-up after use than wood smokers.
 However, they function differently than wood smokers, and you should understand the technology before using one.
 One of the most important things to know is the role the pellets play and what to do if you run out of them while using the smoker.

-You cannot use a pellet smoker without pellets as the technology of the smoker requires the use of pellets as the fuel source for the fire.
-Without pellets, your smoker will not produce heat or smoke for cooking your food.
+One cannot use a pellet smoker without pellets.
+The pellets are the primary source of fuel for the fire.
+Without pellets, the pellet smoker will not produce heat or smoke for cooking food.
 While the risk of an electrical fire is possible, it is relatively low.

 This article will look at how pellets impact the smoking and grilling process, including the flavor they impart to your food.
 It will also look at how a pellet smoker or pellet grill works and what happens if your pellets run out while you use the grill.